GET HARD RESULTS. Start here

 • YES, raw garlic has been shown to offer benefits for blood pressure and testosterone health, which could directly impact erectile function and sexual drive.

-• IF you’re down to chomp on raw garlic to make magic in the bedroom, you may just be better off talking to a healthcare professional about medication.
+• SO, if you’re considering a handful of cloves as a late-night snack, you may be better off talking to a healthcare professional about medication.

 Hims also offers premature ejaculation treatments for men who want to build some extra stamina.
-If you’re struggling with the clock, check out our premature ejaculation blog to learn more.
+If you’re struggling with the clock, check out our guide to premature ejaculation to learn more.

 10 Sources